|General instructions and criteria|

 All doctoral candidates are defined as either full-time or part-time students.
 Doctoral candidates may not change their study mode by themselves, but it can be changed by application if necessary.

+Part-time doctoral students are those who do not meet the above-mentioned requirements for full-time doctoral students.
+Their studies are planned in such a way that the time spent on doctoral studies is eight years or less.
 A part-time doctoral student typically has a main occupation outside the School of Science which does not include scientific research for doctoral dissertation.

 Applicants of part-time doctoral studies should discuss: